 Discover Lapland by Train

 Fly into Narvik from Bodø or head towards the Harstad/Narvik airport from Oslo, Trondheim or Tromsø directly.
-There is also a bus from Tromsø to Narvik which takes only around 4 hours.
+There is also a bus from Tromsø to Narvik which takes around 4 hours.

 From Narvik you then take the train to Abisko National Park or Kiruna in Sweden.
 Abisko is known as the gateway to Lapland and Kiruna is an old mining town that soon is moved to expand mining.
 If that doesn't sound like something to discover!